 Getting started with Bright Start is easy.
 Open an account with as little as \$25.
-Children with a College Savings Plan are seven times more likely to attend college than children without a plan: www.brightstartsavings.com www.unitedwaychampaign.org www.unitedwaychampaign.org and www.bornlearning.org
+Children with a College Savings Plan are seven times more likely to attend college than children without a plan:

+www.brightstartsavings.com

 To learn more about United Way of Champaign County please visit: